aau-claaudia/hpc/docs/service-windows.md

 Additionally you can read about our recommendations for using [checkpointing](ai-lab/additional-guides/requeuing-and-checkpointing/) to work with time limits.

 ### AI-LAB
-In the days leading up to the service window, a reservation will be put in place for the entire cluster.
-The entirety of the cluster will therefore be unavailable for that day, but may come back online by the end of the day.
+In the days leading up to the service window, a time limit will be imposed, which will prevent you from launching jobs with end dates that surpass the date of the service window.

-Because of the reservation, you will also need to add the `--time` argument to your Slurm command, if you wish to launch new jobs, and there are less than 12 hours until the service window.
-Follow the instructions for AI Cloud layed out above.
+In this period, you will only be able to launch new jobs, if you add the `--time` parameter to your Slurm command.
+If the time parameter is not included, Slurm assumes you ask for the default maximum time for the partition.
+You will thus have to calculate how much time you have before the service window, and then submit a job with this parameter added.

+To submit a job that runs for 12 hours, you should add: `--time=12:00:00`.
+Not setting the `--time` parameter will place your job in the queue, where it will wait until the service window has been completed.

+**IMPORTANT:** You can still run jobs in the days leading up to the service window

+If you have any questions, please open a case with us on [serviceportal.aau.dk](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=a05e2fb4c3434610f0f3041ad001310e)